A voice reminder for dementia

 What if they forget the button is there?

 It's the most common worry, and the honest answer is: placement matters.
 The device is designed to sit somewhere they already look — next to the kettle, by their chair, on the bedside table — with a soft glow that draws the eye.
 The button itself is large and tactile so it invites a press.
-From the family app you can also trigger a friendly voice prompt remotely ("Mum, press the button to hear today's plan").
+From the caregiver app you can also trigger a friendly voice prompt remotely ("Mum, press the button to hear today's plan").
 And if a whole day goes by without a press, you'll know — that's what the inactivity alert is for.
 This is also why we recommend RemindMeVoice for the mild-to-moderate stages, where forming the habit of "press the button when I'm unsure" is still realistic.

 Does it need Wi-Fi?